-How many residents are in the program?We currently have 75 categorical housestaff, 3 primary care track, 16 Med/Peds, and 7 prelims/rotators.
-An additional 3-4 neurology interns, 5 radiology interns and 2-3 ophthalmology interns spend much of their intern year with the department for a total of about 100 residents.
+How many residents are in the program?We currently have 74 categorical house staff, 5 primary care track, 17 Med/Peds, and 7 prelims/rotators.
+An additional 4 neurology interns, 7 radiology interns and 4 ophthalmology interns spend much of their intern year with the department for a total of about 118 residents.
 How available are attending physicians and specialists?
 Every rotation has a designated attending physician available around-the-clock, either in the hospital or by pager.
 An attending rounds on every inpatient service every day.
 Residents feel very comfortable calling staff as needed.
 All the subspecialties of medicine have attending physicians (and fellows when applicable) on call around-the-clock.
 Who precepts on wards?
-Subspecialty ward services (Cardiology, Hematology, and Oncology) are covered by subspecialty board-certified attending physicians, and have a fellow assigned to the service.
+Subspecialty ward services (Cardiology, Hematology, Oncology, and Geriatrics) are covered by subspecialty board-certified attending physicians, and have a fellow assigned to the service.
 The general medicine ward services are covered by hospitalists (40%), general internists (50%), and selected subspecialists (10%).
 Who does the teaching (residents, fellows, or faculty)?
 At UMMC, we are proud to have some of the best educators in the southeast.
 Most of the didactic sessions in the core curriculum are led by faculty members.
 A great deal of the teaching of the program is done as patient care decisions are made and comes from other residents, fellows, and faculty, even students!
-Do residents have advisors?
-Each intern is assigned a coach, who is a faculty member not in the area of the intern's clinical interest, during the first half of his/her intern year.
-Meetings occur quarterly, but can occur more often if the resident and coach so desire.
 Do residents meet individually with the program leadership?
 All residents meet individually with the program director or an associate program director on a semi-annual basis for review of performance and milestone accomplishment and to address any of the resident's concerns with the program.
 Do residents have scholarship mentors?
 Each resident has the opportunity to be paired with a scholarship mentor, who is not the same person as his or her advisor.
 The mentor is identified based on the expressed scholarly interest of the resident.
 An intern who is uncertain of his/her scholarly interest at the start of residency can utilize his or her advisor or coach to aid in identifying a scholarly interest.
 Mentors are available in general medicine, in every subspecialty, and in quality improvement and patient safety.
 Additionally, UMMC is home to several large ongoing research studies, including the Jackson Heart Study and Atherosclerosis Risk in Communities Study.
 UMMC also boasts a large research division including its own clinical trial unit and newly constructed $50 million dollar, 124,852 square-foot Translational Science Research building here on campus.
 Is research required of residents?
 All residents are required to complete a scholarly activity at least once during their training.
 This may include original research, quality improvement, curriculum development, case reports, textbook chapters or review articles.
 A scholarship curriculum is delivered throughout training to teach more about how to conduct research and to present scholarly work.
 We have created a Research and Scholarship Committee that includes program leadership and core faculty that is creating a research and scholarship "toolkit" to help residents take advantage of the research opportunities available within the department and on campus.
 What have recent graduates of the program chosen as their career paths?
 Most graduates in recent years are pursuing subspecialty training in a wide variety of fields.
 Some graduates are working as hospitalists and a few are traditional general internists.
 View our residents' recent fellowship matches here.

 How do you evaluate your residents?
 The program uses an evaluation software called MedHub.
 Evaluations are required from all team members in order to provide feedback to both trainees and faculty.
 Our evaluations are competency and milestone based in order to ensure that our residents are prepared for independent practice when they graduate.
 We keep evaluations anonymous to encourage honest feedback and strongly encourage face to face feedback at all levels.
 Our clinical competency committee reviews the milestone based progress of every resident once every six months as well.
 We also use observation during conferences and interaction regarding consults and other patient care needs in the hospital.
 Lastly, we ask the residents to reflect on their own performance prior to each semi-annual visit with the associate program director or program director.